YeonhaPark/CodeKata/README.md

 #매일 Javascript Algorithm 풀고 풀이 정리하기

+2019/07/15 - anagrams - Check to see if two provided strings are anagrams of eachother.
+One string is an anagram of another if it uses the same characters in the same quantity.
+Only consider characters, not spaces or punctuation.
+Consider capital letters to be the same as lower case </br>
 2019/07/08 - chunk - with given array and size(number), divide the array into many subarrays. <br/>
 2019/07/05 - fizzbuzz - classic fizzbuzz <br/>
 2019/07/04 - maxchar - find a character with maximum repeated numbers <br/>